nitinbali2801/node-js-patient-demo-app/README.md

 3) You have already gotten the files required to run the application.

 0. From the application folder, run <npm init>.
-1. From the folder, Initiate the server with the following command on the terminal -- " node index.js "
+1. From the folder, Initiate the server with the following command on the terminal -- `node index.js`
-2. Once the server is running, go to " http://localhost:3000/ " in a web browser.
+2. Once the server is running, go to `http://localhost:3000/` in a web browser.
-3. Enter the access token on the page and the results will be displayed in a tabular form.
+3. Enter the access token on the page and click Submit button, the results will be displayed in a tabular form.
+4. Invalid input will cause an alert text to show on the page.

 ### How it works/High Level Approach
 1. Hosted a node js server using express